claudiacstephan/miniWeather/README.md

 sim_time = 600
 ```

-This test case creates a neutrally stratified atmosphere with a strong cold bubble in the middle of the domain that crashes into the ground to give the feel of a weather front (more of a downburst, I suppose).
+This test case creates a neutrally stratified atmosphere with a strong cold bubble in the middle of the domain that crashes into the ground to give the feel of a downburst.

 Potential Temperature after 200 seconds: